TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 https://www.atvxperience.com/#s905x

 Note that their licensing is quite restrictive ("Under no circumstances, no matter how vague, may it be redistributed for commercial gain").
 It is unclear whether their license is even compatible with AOSP licensing.

+There seems to be a version that can run from SD on S905W devices: https://www.atvxperience.com/downloads/

 Still to be tested.